Signs of Elder Abuse and Neglect

 When Should I Report Nursing Home Abuse and/or Neglect?

 If you believe that a loved one is in immediate danger, then it is imperative to remove them from the situation as soon as possible.
-Once he or she is in a safe place, it is important to know that you have limited time to file a claim in time to produce sufficient legal action.
+Follow elder abuse reporting guidelines.
+Once he or she is in a safe place, it is important to know that you have limited time to file an elder abuse claim in time to produce sufficient legal action.

 Statutes of limitations are the limited amount of time after an incident in which an individual can file a suit.
 The length of time varies based on the type of injury and the type of facility where the abuse and/or neglect took place.

-Due to the fact that laws and regulations regarding nursing homes are complex and vary from state to state, it is important to consult with one of our San Jose nursing home abuse lawyers as soon as possible.
+Due to the fact that laws and regulations regarding nursing homes are complex and vary from state to state, it is important to consult with an experienced elder abuse attorney as soon as possible.
 A thorough investigation takes time — the more time taken to search for evidence, the stronger your case will be.
 For these and other reasons, it is important to file a nursing home abuse claim sooner rather than later.
 A detailed case is vital when facing a nursing home or assisted living facility, especially given that they will most likely retain their own legal team to protect against such allegations.

 If your loved one is in danger due to nursing home abuse, then you have no time to waste.
 The elder abuse attorneys at Needham Kepner & Fish LLP are available for weekend and evening meetings with Bay Area clients.
 We have decades of experience representing victims throughout California, including in Santa Clara, Alameda and San Mateo counties.

-To schedule a free consultation, call us today at (408) 956-6949 or fill out our online form.
-We handle injury cases on a contingency fee basis.
+Call us today at (408) 956-6949 or fill out our online form.
+We provide free initial consultations to help you understand your legal options.
+We handle elder abuse cases on a contingency fee basis.
 This means that you pay us nothing unless you recover compensation.